SadmanSakibAnik/Frozen-Food-Ordering-System/README.md

 <h1>Frozen Food Ordering System</h1>

 <h2>Overview 📄:</h2>
 The Frozen-Food-Ordering-System is a web-based application designed to the process of ordering frozen food items.
-It leverages HTML, CSS, and JSP (JavaServer Pages) to create a user-friendly interface for customers to browse and purchase products online.
+Used HTML, CSS, and JSP (JavaServer Pages) to create a user-friendly interface for customers to browse and purchase products online.

 <h2>Features 📝:</h2>
 <li>User registration and login</li>